 Spanish study finds AstraZeneca vaccine followed by Pfizer dose is safe and effective

-MADRID, May 18 (Reuters) - A Spanish study on mixing COVID-19 vaccines has found that giving a dose of Pfizer's PFE.N drug to people who already received a first shot of AstraZeneca AZN.L vaccine is highly safe and effective, the researchers said on Tuesday.
+MADRID, May 18 (Reuters) - A Spanish study on mixing COVID-19 vaccines has found that giving a dose of Pfizer's PFE.N drug to people who already received a first shot of AstraZeneca AZN.L vaccine is highly safe and effective, preliminary results showed on Tuesday.

-The so-called Combivacs study, run by Spain's state-backed Carlos III Health Institute, found the immune response in people who received a Pfizer shot was between 30 and 40 times greater than in a control group who only had AstraZeneca dose.
+The Combivacs study, run by Spain's state-backed Carlos III Health Institute, found the presence of IgG antibodies in the bloodstream was between 30 and 40 times higher in people who got the follow-up Pfizer shot than in a control group who only received one AstraZeneca dose.

-Few serious side effects were reported among the 600 participants, the authors said.
+Meanwhile, the presence of neutralising antibodies rose sevenfold after a Pfizer dose, significantly more than the doubling effect observed after a second AstraZeneca shot.

+Around 670 volunteers between the ages of 18-59 who had already received a first dose of AstraZeneca's vaccine participated in the study, with some 450 given a Pfizer dose.

 ((n.allen@thomsonreuters.com; +34 617 792 131;))